kammas/aws-playground/Notes on AC SAP/Notes.md

 Projection expressions help us defining what we want to be returned (to reduce consumption)<p>
 ##  [Refresher] DynamoDB Streams and Triggers (8:48)
 ##  [Refresher] DynamoDB Accelerator (DAX) (10:58)
+Dax can improve performance up to 10x, reduces request times from millis to micros<p>
+NO NEED for developer changes!!<p>
+DAX is provisioned in multiple AZs for HA.
+Automatically fails over and promotes new primary node<p>
+Supports up to 10 nodes per cluster (1 primary and 9 replicas)<p>
+Supports everything except control plane APIs (createTable,DeleteTable etc)<p>
+DAX cluster Requires an IAM service role to have access to DynamoDB and also association to a subnet group<p>
+On miss cache, an eventually consistent get item operation on DynamoDB occurs.
+Does not support eventually consistent reads<p>
 ##  [Refresher] DynamoDB Global Tables (5:20)
+To setup global tables for a table
+1. it has to be EMPTY
+1. I need to enable streams (to replicate)
+1. add supported region
+Last writer wins
 ##  ACG On Migration of Mysql to Dynamo DB using DMS
 To do so i need to
 1. Create a Replication Instance on DMS